Veryan4/bluecity/README.md

 docker run -p 80:80 veryan4/bluecity
 ```

-You can then visit the application at Visit your http://localhost:80/
+You can then visit the application at http://localhost:80/

 ### Angular 8